AhmedElSaeedTalat/AirBnB_clone/README.md

 # Project Description
-This is the first step towards building your first full web application: the AirBnB clone..
+This is the first step towards building your first full web application: the AirBnB clone...
 ## Technology Used
 Python
 ## Author